pi0/osticket-docker/README.md

 `INSTALL_CONFIG`

-If you require a configuration file for OSTicket with custom content then you should create one and mount it in your container as a volume.
+If you require a configuration file for osTicket with custom content then you should create one and mount it in your container as a volume.
 The placeholders for the MySQL connection must be retained as these will be populated automatically when the container starts.
 Set this environmental variable to the fully qualified file name of your custom configuration.
-If not specified, the default OSTicket sample configuration file is used.
+If not specified, the default osTicket sample configuration file is used.

 `INSTALL_EMAIL`